Prateeksingh13/Parrami/README.md

-# This is Regular Project just for learning new skill
+# This is a regular project just for learning new skills.